apache/fineract/INSTALL.md

 #### 2.2.2 Upgrade existing database(s)

-  Those  updating an existing MifosX installation to version 1.21.*  or higher would need to upgrade the *mifosplatform-tenants* database with patch ```database/list_db/V2__externalize-connection-properties```
+  Those  updating an existing MifosX installation to version 1.21.*  or higher would need to upgrade the *mifosplatform-tenants* database with patch ```database/migrations/list_db/V2__externalize-connection-properties.sql```
   ```
-  mysql -uroot -pmysql mifosplatform-tenants < database/list_db/V2__externalize-connection-properties
+  mysql -uroot -pmysql mifosplatform-tenants < database/migrations/list_db/V2__externalize-connection-properties.sql
   ```

   Any *tenant* databases will be upgraded automatically when the application starts if the *auto_update* field of the *tenants* database table is enabled(=1).
 This is the default setting.

-  Upgrading your database in this way is the recomended way as it will upgrade any *tenants* setup in the *mifosplatform-tenants* database but can be disabled by setting the *auto_update* field of the tenant to zero.
+  Upgrading your database in this way is the recommended way as it will upgrade any *tenants* setup in the *mifosplatform-tenants* database but can be disabled by setting the *auto_update* field of the tenant to zero.

 ### 2.3 Tomcat 7 Setup